pranujm/pranujm/README.md

 console.log(

-"when I'm not coding, I'm either in the gym, playing videogames, watching anime, or applying and getting rejected by a bunch of companies"
+"when I'm not coding, I'm either in the gym, playing videogames, watching anime, or applying/getting rejected by a bunch of companies"

 )